Nathan Collins: Brentford

-On 4 July 2023, Collins signed for Brentford for a club-record £23 million transfer fee.
+On 4 July 2023, Collins signed for Brentford for a club-record £23 million transfer fee, he also broke his own record for most expensive Irish player.
 Later that year, on 4 November, he scored his first goal in a 3–2 win over West Ham United.

 Collins opened his 2024–25 Premier League goals account with the headed opener in his team's 5–3 home victory over Wolves on 5 October 2024, his second league goal for the club.
 He went on to become the only outfield player in the league to play every minute of the 2024–25 season.
 Following the departure of club captain Christian Nørgaard at the conclusion of the season, Collins was named the new captain on 2 August 2025.

 International career

 Collins made his Republic of Ireland U17 debut against Kazakhstan on 17 October 2016 and was later made captain of the team.
 He made his senior debut on 12 October 2021, coming on as a late substitute in a 4–0 friendly victory against Qatar.
 On 14 June 2022, Collins scored his first goal for Ireland in a 1–1 draw against Ukraine in the UEFA Nations League.